asinghal/asinghal.github.io/_posts/2021-01-04-modern-software-engineering-part-1.md

     * Software sitting on a development or test machine is worthless until it is made available to the consumers
     * The best way to perfect a software is to put it in front of customers and get feedback on it.
 There is no way one can perfect a software without the customers providing inputs to it
     * The longer you wait to release software, chances are that the quality will be lower.
-Counter-intiutive?
+Counter-intuitive?
 That's because the longer you wait, the needs of business are likely to evolve.
 Plus it will be more complicated to merge all on-going changes being produced by the larger team, and it is more difficult to isolate and fix problems since there is too much change deployed at once

     I remember working with a colleague who had previously worked in electronics industry - he was stunned that we could modify software and deploy "so quickly".
 In hardware world, they had to plan every change, implement the change on a breadboard, send the design to a factory for circuit printing, send the circuits over to the QA department, and work on the feedback.
 It took them weeks.
 That's not how software engineering works though, and it is important to recognize the difference.
 In today's world, if a software takes months or years to deliver, somebody's heart sinks.